-We believe that staff should not be in any danger at work, and will not tolerate violent or threatening behaviour towards our staff.
+Staff should not be in danger at work and will not tolerate violent or threatening behaviour towards our staff.

-All staff will report any incidents of aggression or violence (or near misses) directed to themselves to the headteacher (Barnes) and the deputy headteacher (Richmond) immediately.
+All staff will report any incidents of aggression or violence (or near misses) directed at themselves to the Headteacher (Barnes) and the Deputy Headteacher (Sixth Form) immediately.
 This applies to violence from pupils, visitors or other staff.